Scientific Interests:

 Very Energetic Radiation Imaging Telescope Array System (VERITAS)

 VERITAS is state-of-the-art observatory of very high-energy (VHE) gamma rays in the energy range between 50 GeV and 50 TeV.
-VERITAS consists of four large (12m diameter) reflectors, each viewed by a camera of 500 photomultiplier tubes.
-Each tube is read out by a 500 MHz Flash-ADC.
-VERITAS has produced many scientific results so far, including the detection of VHE gamma rays from a wide variety of astrophysical sources, including pulsar wind nebulae, supernova remnants, binary systems, active galactic nuclei, and starburst and radio galaxies, and very sensitive limits on the annihilation of WIMP dark matter.
+VERITAS consists of four large (12m diameter) reflectors, each viewed by a camera of 500 photomultiplier tubes (PMTs).
+Each PMT is read out by a 500 MS/s Flash-ADC.
+VERITAS has produced many scientific results so far, including the detection of VHE gamma rays from a variety of astrophysical sources including pulsar wind nebulae, supernova remnants, binary systems, active galactic nuclei, starburst galaxies, and radio galaxies, and very sensitive limits on the annihilation of WIMP dark matter.
 In VERITAS, UCLA has primary responsibility for the Level 1 Trigger, the Level 3 (multi-Telescope) Trigger, and the online data storage and archiving facility.
 Scientists at UCLA are involved in a broad range of scientic topics, including Galactic sources, extragalactic sources, dark matter, and astroparticle physics.

-CTA is a future, major gamma-ray observatory that would greatly expand our understanding of the high-energy and very high-energy universe.
-Currently in the pre-construction phase, CTA could consist of two large arrays of atmospheric Cherenkov telescopes.
-One array will be built in the southern hemisphere in Chile (Paranal) and the other in the northern hemisphere in Spain (La Palma).
-CTA would be a logical follow-up to the VERITAS and Fermi missions that are currently operational.
-UCLA is involved in many aspects of CTA, including: overall leadership of the project, development of the Schwarzschild-Couder, Telescope (SCT), site evaluation and site development, and science planning and simulations.
+CTAO (previously CTA) is a major gamma-ray observatory that will greatly expand our understanding of the high-energy and very high-energy universe.
+Currently in the construction phase, CTAO will consist of two large arrays of atmospheric Cherenkov telescopes.
+One array is under construction in the northern hemisphere in Spain (La Palma) and the other is under development in the southern hemisphere in Chile (Paranal).
+CTAO is a logical follow-up to the VERITAS and Fermi missions that are currently operational.
+UCLA has involvement in many aspects of CTAO, including: overall leadership of the project, development of the Schwarzschild-Couder, Telescope (SCT), site evaluation and site development, and science planning and simulations.

 General AntiParticle Spectrometer (GAPS) Experiment

 GAPS is a balloon-borne experiment to search for antideuterons in the cosmic rays.
 Antideuterons at energies below 1 GeV are a unique signature of annihilating weakly-interacting dark matter.
 GAPS will consist of a large array of Si(Li) detectors surrounded by a time of flight (ToF) detector.
 A prototype instrument (pGAPS) was successfully flown in 2012 and funding for the full science payload was approved by NASA in 2017.
-The GAPS team is now constructing the science instrument, with a current schedule to be flown in Antarctica in late 2021.
+The GAPS team completed the construction of the science instrument in 2023 and it was subsequently re-integrated and tested throughout 2024.
+GAPS has a current schedule to be flown in Antarctica in late 2025.
 UCLA is responsible for the time-of-flight system and the overall GAPS trigger.

 Fermi Gamma-ray Space Telescope